stefhoer/C2FDAN/README.md

 ## Download

 We provide masks and occluded images for all facescrub gallery images of the Megaface benchmark.
 The probe images remain untouched.
-Download the dataset from [http://vis-www.cs.umass.edu/lfw/](http://vis-www.cs.umass.edu/lfw/).
+Download the dataset from [http://megaface.cs.washington.edu/](http://megaface.cs.washington.edu/) or [https://github.com/deepinsight/insightface](https://github.com/deepinsight/insightface).

 ```shell
 MegaFace-facescrub